ga-dc/wdi5/w07/d01/js_objects/notes.md

 ### Deeper into This

 Create a person object with a name, species and things eaten.
-Have it 'steal' the speak method from our monkey and notice that it
+Have it 'steal' the speak method from our monkey and notice that it still works.

 ### Larger Exercise: TicTacToe